NereusWB922/PBAX/README.md

 4. **Sorting**: Sorting options enable users to organize data based on different attributes, aiding in data analysis.

-## Getting Started
+## Deployment

+PBAX has been successfully deployed:

+- The frontend is hosted on [Vercel](https://vercel.com) and can be accessed at [PBAX](https://pbax-26qbs05ba-nereus-projects.vercel.app).
+- The backend is hosted on [Fly.io](https://fly.io).
+## Local Development Setup

-To get started with the project, follow these steps:
+To run the project on local, follow these steps:

 1. Clone this repository to your local machine: